-- (i) NOTE: If LDAP authentication is enabled and you attempt logging into CMC using the local credentials, the credentials are first checked in the LDAP server and then in CMC. - () NOTE: For LDAP authentication with OPEN-DS, the DH key must be larger than 768 bits.
+- NOTE: If LDAP authentication is enabled and you attempt logging into CMC using the local credentials, the credentials are first checked in the LDAP server and then in CMC. - i NOTE: For LDAP authentication with OPEN-DS, the DH key must be larger than 768 bits.

-Configuring User Accounts and Privileges Accessing CMC Web Interface
+Accessing CMC Web Interface